 What happened till today in Greece because of the coronavirus pandemic?

 This happened in spite that on that point the coronavirus cases were quite low, around 190 and 1 death was reported at that date (data by Worldometer).
-Getting the tough measures so early, I think it was quite critical and helped to flatten the curve and keep the cases and most importantly the deaths quite low.
+Getting the tough measures so early, I think it was quite critical and helped to flatten the curve at that point and kept the cases and most importantly the deaths quite low on the 1st wave.

 This gave time to the government to prepare the health system and increase the health personnel and get more ICU beds, monitors, respirators etc. (Data by Health System Response Monitor (HSRM))